 Other DFO conservation and sustainable use policies which support the Sustainable Fisheries Framework include:

-Over time, new policies will be added to the Sustainable Fisheries Framework, including one which addresses bycatch issues, and possibly other relevant topics such as top fish predators in marine ecosystems and the impact of lost fishing gears.
+Over time, new policies may be added to the Sustainable Fisheries Framework on other relevant topics such as top fish predators in marine ecosystems and the impact of lost fishing gears.

 (2) The application of the sustainable use policies will be implemented into the fisheries management process through various Planning and Monitoring Tools.
 Integrated Fisheries Management Plans identify goals related to conservation, management, enforcement, and science for individual fisheries; and they describe access and allocations among various fish harvesters and fleet areas.
 The plans also incorporate biological and socio-economic considerations that are factored into harvest decisions.
 Integrated Fisheries Management Plans are an important reporting tool, and a valuable source of information on a given fishery for fisheries managers, industry, and other resource users.
 They also include a requirement to conduct a regular review of the fishery against the plan’s objectives.
 In addition, self-diagnostic tools like the Fishery Checklist (a tool for internal use) can help the Department monitor improvements that support sustainable fisheries, and identify areas of weakness that require further work.